 Nordstrom is all about increasing market share, across all

 retail channels and by entering new markets.
-Indeed, the retailer
+Indeed, in 2015 the

-plans to open its first full-line store in Manhattan, an important,
+also announced plans to open its first full-line store in Manhattan

 The chain also continues to invest in its fast-growing